ncphillips/truecoders.io/_coders/brandon-dowds.markdown

   body: |-
     Responsible for checking out customers and restocking shelves:

-    * Responsible for ending a customer’s shopping experience on a good note that encouraged a customer to return.
+    * Responsible for ending a customer's shopping experience on a good note that encouraged a customer to return.
     * Maintained friendly and professional customer interactions.
 Demonstrated that customers come first by serving them with a sense of urgency.
 education:
 - institution: Auburn University